Team having a project planning meeting

 3. Develop

-When the content outline and the design visuals have been approved, we’ll build out the main deliverables.
+When the content outline and the design visuals have been approved, we’ll build the main deliverables.
 We’ll turn designs into code and/or develop the graphic assets.
 With your help, we’ll create the content for the finished product.
 Finally, we’ll test to make sure we’re happy with what we’ve built.

-An open white box sitting on a table
+Open white box sitting on a table

 4. Deliver